jguhlin/minimap2-rs/minimap2-sys/README.md

 * Can we decouple from pthread?
 This would allow Windows and (possibly) WASM compilation.

 ## Changelog
+### 0.1.30 minimap2.2.30
+* Update to minimap2 2.30
+* Rename some functions for better multi-crate -sys compatabilities

 ### 0.1.29 minimap2.2.29
 * Update to minimap2 2.29
 * Update to 2024 edition